zgoodwin/paml-runner/README.md

 - [ ] Add plotting scripts
 - [ ] Add support for local dN/dS calculation
 - [ ] Add support for foreground and background rate calculation
+- [ ] Add support for calculating the percentage of sites with a specific dN/dS value
 - [ ] Improve error handling for all scripts
 - [x] Update comments
 - [x] Update documentation